Here is the complete list of the 92 films that have qualified in the 2019 Oscar race for Best International Feature Film.

 Director: Nora Fingscheidt

-This film about an unruly young girl trying to get out of Germany’s child-welfare system won the Berlin Film Festival’s Alfred Bauer Prize, which goes to a film that “opens new perspectives on cinematic art.”
+This film about a traumatized and unruly young girl whose outbursts test the resources of Germany’s child-welfare system won the Berlin Film Festival’s Alfred Bauer Prize, which goes to a film that “opens new perspectives on cinematic art.”
 It is the first narrative feature for Fingscheidt, whose last film was the documentary “Ohne diese Welt.”

 Director: Kwabena Gyansah